András (film)

 András is a 1941 Hungarian comedy drama film directed by Viktor Bánky and starring Antal Páger, Bella Bordy and Valéria Hidvéghy.
 The film's sets were designed by the art director Dezsõ Bariss.

 Synopsis

-A petty officer is mistaken for a nobleman at a reception, leading to him being appointed as the ispán of a country estate.
-He manages to turn round the failing estate's fortune, but attracts the jealousy of neighbours.
+A secretary is mistaken for a nobleman at a party, leading to his appointment as the estate steward of an agricultural estate.
+He manages to turn around the failing estate's fortunes, but attracts the jealousy of the director.